MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Edit webpage files with a DevTools workspace
+# Edit webpage files using a DevTools workspace

 This tutorial provides hands-on practice in setting up and using a workspace in DevTools.
 After you add files to a workspace changes that you make in your source code with DevTools are saved on your local computer.
 These changes are saved  after you refresh the webpage.

-Before starting this tutorial, you can refresh your knowledge of the technologies used by reading the following articles.
+To refresh your knowledge of the technologies used, see the following articles:

-* Use html, CSS, and JavaScript to build a web page.
+* Use HTML, CSS, and JavaScript to build a web page.
 See [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)

 * Use DevTools to make basic changes to CSS.
 See [Get started viewing and changing CSS](/microsoft-edge/devtools-guide-chromium/css/)